nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/assignments.md

 ### 🛠 The Tools

-To do this, we'll use JavaScript with HTML and CSS, as you might expect, but we'll also use three key JavaScript libraries and two infrastructure tools/services:
+To do this, we'll use JavaScript with HTML and CSS, as you might expect, but we'll also use two key JavaScript libraries and four infrastructure tools/services:

-* [create-react-app](https://create-react-app.dev/) - a companion library to React that scaffolds a web-based application for you using React for components.
-(This piece will be done for you for this first project day.)
+#### 📦 JavaScript Libraries

 * [React](https://reactjs.org/) - a library for building dynamic web interfaces using JavaScript in a componentized and manageable way.
+Along with React, [create-react-app](https://create-react-app.dev/) is a companion library that scaffolds a web-based application for you using React for components.
+(This scaffolding piece will be done for you for this first project day.)
 * [Jest](https://jestjs.io/) - a testing library included with the project scaffold created by create-react-app that allows testing your code.
+Along with Jest, [react-testing-library](https://testing-library.com/docs/react-testing-library/intro) is a companion library that provides easy ways to render components and assert properties on them when testing.

+#### 🏭 Infrastructure Services

+* [Github](https://github.com) - a web service providing hosting and additional features for the [git](https://git-scm.com/) distributed version control system.
+You'll be using git and Github to manage your codebase.
+* [Travis CI](https://education.travis-ci.com) - a continuous integration platform that you'll use to ensure every commit you push to Github passes all automated tests.
-* [Docker (Community Edition)](https://hub.docker.com/search/?type=edition&offering=community) - a software containerization platform that allows building an image of your software and deploying that built image
+* [Docker (Community Edition)](https://hub.docker.com/search/?type=edition&offering=community) - a software containerization platform that allows building an image of your software and deploying that built image.
 * [Amazon Web Services](https://aws.amazon.com/) - a suite of cloud services where we will deploy our work.
 (You should already have applied for, and hopefully received, [AWS Educate](https://aws.amazon.com/education/awseducate/) membership, which provides some free credits in addition to the free services you get during the first year of AWS membership.)

 ### ✅ Requirements for the Assignment

+Create a web-based application that provides an interface to the data collected by your IoT/WoT Device Weather Station, displaying temperature and humidity data using the user's choice of scale for temperature display.

+Assume that data reported by the Weather Station is in Celsius degrees for temperature and in percentage for humidity.

 #### ⚙️ Functional Requirements